If you are looking for a plant that offers an Asian, classic, and architectural look, the Dracaena marginata plant is for you.

 The Dracaena marginata not only adds a modern overall look to any space but also removes harmful chemicals that may be present in its surroundings.

-The Dracaena Marginata plant is also known as the ‘Madagascar Dragon Tree.’
+The Dracaena marginata is called the ‘Madagascar Dragon Tree’ according to the University of Florida.
 It belongs to the Dracaena group of plants, and its name is inspired by its close relative, the Dracaena Draco.

 The Dracaena plant group has over 120 species, each famous for its numerous beautiful characteristics.

 The Dracaena marginata plant is an excellent houseplant choice for a beginner, as it is easy to care for and fairly disease-resistant.
-When grown as a houseplant, the Dragon Tree grows with a considerable amount of cane or trunk.
+The Dragon Tree grows with a considerable amount of cane or trunk as a houseplant.

 Dracaena marginata Care

-To care for Dracaena marginata provide well-draining soil and bright indirect light.
+To care for Dracaena marginata, provide well-draining soil and bright indirect light.
 Water weekly to by-weekly once the top 2-3 inches of soil are dry (5-7.5cm).
-Provide a temperature between 70 to 80 degrees Fahrenheit (21 to 27 Celsius).
+Provide a temperature between 60 to 80 degrees Fahrenheit (16 to 27 Celsius).
 The ideal humidity is 60-80%.
 Fertilize every 3-4 weeks in spring and summer and reduce fertilization in autumn and winter.

 Dracaena marginata Growing Guide